idempiere/idempiere/PULL_REQUEST_CHECKLIST.md

 ## Description

+Please ensure that information in JIRA is sufficient, it must contain a natural language description of the changes proposed, when relevant is important to add information about how to test and the possible collateral effects that the ticket can impact.

-Please include the link to the corresponding JIRA ticket in the description.
-This gives the peer reviewers relevant information and context on what's needed for the change.
+Please include here the link to the corresponding JIRA ticket in the description, this helps with navigating back and forth between JIRA and GitHub.

 ## Run the unit tests.